matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 The `/relations` endpoint allows filtering by event type, which for encrypted rooms will be `m.room.encrypted`, rendering this filtering less useful for encrypted rooms.
-Aggregations that take the event type into account of the relation will suffer from the same limitation.
+Aggregation algorithms that take the type of the relating events they aggregate into account will suffer from the same limitation.

 ## Future extensions